Herbal Medicine for Birth Support

 In this 3-Month journey, we will be learning different herbal medicines that can be used to support people through their birth journey.
 Every week we will be joined by a birthworker in the community that will share their journey with plant medicine as well as ways they use plants when supporting gestating folks.

-Our goal is to help you feel supported, grounded, and equipped with basic herbal knowledge to help you care for pregnant clients and loved ones.
+Our goal is to help you feel supported, grounded, and equipped with basic herbal knowledge to help you care for folks you support through your birthwork.

 The details: